-5 Things Your School Should Add to Each Instagram PostMarch 7, 2018
+5 Things Your School Should Add to Each Instagram PostApril 1, 2019

-- A concise and relevant caption.
-Keep your caption punchy and brief, and ensure that it adds some context to your post.
-Your school community loves to be informed, so use this as a way to communicate what is happening through your content.
-Keeping it brief means it’s more suited to the way in which users consume Instagram - by scrolling and assigning a brief amount of time to all of the posts in their feed.
+Ahh, captions.
+Often the tricky part of social media, the perfect one can make or break your post’s effectiveness.
+It’s important you come up with something that’s short and punchy that will really grab the reader’s attention -- a sentence or two will definitely suffice!
+Also ensure that whatever you select is relevant to the activity in the image.
+After all, your school community loves to be informed, so use this as a way to communicate what is happening through your content.
+Keeping it brief means it’s more suited to the way in which users consume Instagram -- by scrolling and assigning a brief amount of time to all of the posts in their feed.

 Lastly, don’t forget to pop in a tag (@) or two to really add value to your post.
 If you have multiple school Instagram accounts (e.g. your college’s sports program or performing arts department) and these are relevant to the image, tag away!
 The same goes for local businesses sponsoring events, well-known community members and more.
 The more accounts you engage in your post, the wider its reach will be.